There are many different ways to learn music. We help teachers to think about how and why they teach it.

 Additional workshop sessions

-- Groove your classroom takes drum kit rhythms and places them across common classroom percussion instruments and shows how these can be delivered in practical ways that are both musical and theoretical
+- Groove your classroom takes drum kit rhythms and places them across common classroom percussion instruments showing how these can be delivered in practical ways that are both musical and theoretical

 - Songwriting explores inventive techniques for teaching contemporary songwriting and is supported by materials that engage students with fresh, hands-on approaches, opening them up to exciting possibilities for storytelling and music creation.